CBEP-SoCB-Details/PWD_Lake_WQ_Index/Derived_Data/Test_PWD_Trends.md

 The fact that PWD multiplied the resulting value by 100 suggests that they thought of the value as in some sense equivalent to a percentage.

-Values of correlation coefficients and their non-parametric cousin, Kendall’s Tau, range from -1 to + 1.
+Values of correlation coefficients and their nonparametric cousin, Kendall’s Tau, range from -1 to + 1.
 Multiplying by 100 generates a value between -100 and + 100, which is percentage-like.